 If you plan to become a portrait or travel photographer in the future, you will want to invest in some more heavy duty photo editing software.
 Lightroom is the editing software that most photographers use.
 If you would like to take it another step further you can go with Photoshop.
 This software is more a combination of editing and designing software.
 Both Lightroom and Photoshop have a bit of a learning curve, but you can find a bunch of tutorials and classes online to help with the process.

 The last thing you need to know is that DSLR photography takes practice.
 Whether you are just starting out or are a seasoned photographer, picking up the camera on a daily basis will improve your skills and allow you to be creative with your shooting.
 Joining a local photography club or participating in a 52-week project is a good way to stay engaged.
-I run a 52-week photography challenge project over on my Facebook page.
+I also recommend joining a Facebook community of like minded indviduals.
+My Facebook page is full of people just like you wanting to take awesome photos.
 I would love if you joined me!

 So there you have it.
 If you have any other items that I have forgotten on the list, leave me a note in the comments!